-The penalties were asserted under section 685(a), (a)(1), and (a)(2) of the Tax Law for failure to file unincorporated business tax returns and to pay the tax required to be shown thereon.
+The penalties were asserted under section 685(a), (a)(1) and (a)(2) of the Tax Law for failure to file unincorporated business tax returns and to pay the tax required to be shown thereon.

-Petitioners, by their attorneys, have conceded the personal income tax deficiency; however, they take exception to the unincorporated business tax deficiencies on the ground that Mr. Lefferts' activities as an odd lot broker did not constitute the carrying on of an unincorporated business for purposes of Article 23; and as to the deficiency for 1968, that it was barred by the statute of limitations.
+Petitioner, by his attorneys, has conceded the personal income tax deficiencies.
+He takes exception to the unincorporated business tax deficiencies on the ground that his activities as an odd lot broker did not constitute the carrying on of an unincorporated business for purposes of Article 23 and also, as to the deficiencies for 1966 through 1970, on the ground that they were barred by the statute of limitations.